arjredy/DATA-690-WANG/Course-Notes.md

+Summary from the class:
-1. How to use Terminal, Jupyter notebook in notebooks.ai
+- How to use Terminal, Jupyter notebook in notebooks.ai
-2. How to create a GitHub Repo
+- How to create a GitHub Repo
-3. How to create a markdown cell in GitHub Repository.
+- How to create a markdown cell in GitHub Repository.